Invasive Alien Species

 What's the Problem?

-IAS can change the community structure and species composition of native ecosystems directly by out-competing indigenous species for resources.
-IAS may also have important indirect effects through changes in nutrient cycling, ecosystem function and ecological relationships between native species.
+Invasive alien species have contributed solely or alongside other drivers to 60 per cent of recorded global extinctions and are the only driver in 16 per cent of documented global extinctions.
+Their impacts occur through different interactions, such as out-competing or predating upon native species, hybridization, transmission of diseases, or biofouling.
+They can change the community structure and species composition of native ecosystems directly by out-competing indigenous species for resources.
+They may also have important indirect effects through changes in nutrient cycling, ecosystem function and ecological relationships between native species.
 IAS can also cause cascading effects with other organisms when one species affects another via intermediate species, a shared natural enemy or a shared resource.
 These chain reactions can be difficult to identify and predict.
 Furthermore, aggregate effects of multiple invasive species can have large and complex impacts in an ecosystem.

 Invasive species may also alter the evolutionary pathway of native species by competitive exclusion, niche displacement, hybridization predation, and ultimately extinction.
 IAS themselves may also evolve due to interactions with native species and with their new environment.

-IAS can directly affect human health.
-Infectious diseases are often IAS imported by travellers or vectored by exotic species of birds, rodents and insects.
-IAS also have indirect health effects on humans as a result of the use of pesticides and herbicides, which infiltrate water and soil.
+Besides affecting biodiversity IAS can directly affect human health, causing allergies or physical injuries.
+They can also be vectors of infectious diseases imported by travelers or by the movement of exotic species such as birds, rodents and insects among others.
+IAS may promote the movement of pathogen to new geographic locations leading to the emergence of diseases.
+IAS can also have indirect health effects on humans, such as for instance those resulting of the use of pesticides and herbicides, which infiltrate water and soil.